-Electricity generation is the dominant industrial source of air emissions in the United States today.
-Fossil fuel-fired power plants are responsible for 67 percent of the nation's sulfur dioxide emissions, 23 percent of nitrogen oxide emissions, and 40 percent of man-made carbon dioxide emissions.
+Electricity generation is a significant source of air emissions in the United States today.
+Fossil fuel-fired power plants are responsible for 70 percent of the nation's sulfur dioxide emissions, 13 percent of nitrogen oxide emissions, and 40 percent of carbon dioxide emissions from the combustion of fossil fuels.
 These emissions can lead to smog, acid rain, and haze.
 In addition, these power plant emissions increase the risk of climate change.
-Congress is currently considering proposals to require further reductions of emissions from power plants, including the President's Clear Skies Initiative.
-However, renewable energy is receiving increased attention by environmental policymakers because renewable energy technologies have significantly lower emissions than traditional power generation technologies.
 To find out more about the air emissions generated by U.S. power plants, you can use EPA's Emissions and Generated Resource Integrated Database, or eGRID. eGRID provides emissions data on virtually every power plant and company that generates electricity in the United States.

 The air emissions impacts of electricity generation vary from technology to technology, as described below.

 At the power plant, the burning of natural gas produces nitrogen oxides and carbon dioxide, but in lower quantities than burning coal or oil. >Methane, a primary component of natural gas and a greenhouse gas, can also be emitted into the air when natural gas is not burned completely.
 Similarly, methane can be emitted as the result of leaks and losses during transportation.
 Emissions of sulfur dioxide and mercury compounds from burning natural gas are negligible.